 In Vitro Fertilization (IVF) by SCRC’s IVF Clinic

 At the Southern California Reproductive Center (SCRC), we have performed thousands of successful IVF procedures, making us one of the leaders in the field of in vitro fertilization.
-Our more than ten thousand live births over 25 years is living proof.
+Our more than 20,000 live births over 25 years are proof.
 The SCRC IVF clinic is widely known for its high success rates for in vitro fertilization procedures.

 What is IVF?